qad3n/Qube-Loader/README.md

   game          the ONLY layer that knows addresses: offsets, per-domain readers/writers core          infrastructure: guarded memory, logging, crash handler, config
 ```

+## Requirements

+- A copy of the 2013 alpha `Cube.exe` (32-bit).
+The loader is Win32-only by nature; it
+  hooks a Windows binary, so it does not run natively on Linux or macOS.
+On Linux it
+  runs under Wine.
+- CMake 3.16 or newer.
+- A 32-bit C++17 toolchain:
+  - Windows: Visual Studio 2019 or newer (the "Desktop development with C++" workload).
+  - Linux: the mingw-w64 cross toolchain (`i686-w64-mingw32-g++`).
+- Git (the loader and example mod pull MinHook and ImGui as submodules).

+## Roadmap

+- Grow API coverage.
+More reads, writes, events, and built-in hooks for corners of the
+  game not yet surfaced.
+This is the bulk of ongoing work that will take up most of my time.
+- Loader services mods actually need: a per-mod config and save-data API, a mod manifest
+  with a stable id, dependency resolution and load order, ABI gating at load time, and
+  an enable/disable registry so a bad mod can be toggled off instead of deleted.
+- A Lua scripting tier so mods can be written without a C++ compiler (maybe).
+- Server-side support (`Server.exe`), building on the client/server seam already in the
+  API.

 ## Structure